 - CRUSH calculates the primary OSD corresponding to the PG ID.

 The client gets the pool ID given the pool name.
-For example, the pool "liverpool" is pool number
+For example, the pool

 The client prepends the pool ID to the PG ID.
 For example,

 - The client performs an object operation such as write, read, or delete by communicating directly with the Primary OSD in the Acting Set.

 The topology and state of the Ceph storage cluster are relatively stable during a session.
 Empowering a Ceph client via